 Dogs infected with lungworm can be silent carriers for several years before clinical signs develop.
 Clinically affected dogs can exhibit respiratory disease (such as bronchitis and pneumonia), bleeding problems, seizures, and/or heart failure.

-Lungworm is primarily transmitted by the ingestion of slugs, snails, and frogs but it can also occur through ingestion of items contaminated by slug, snail, and frog slime trails.
+Lungworm is primarily transmitted by the ingestion of slugs, snails, and frogs, but it can also occur through the ingestion of items contaminated by slug, snail, and frog slime trails.
 This means that dogs who scavenge, eat grass, play with toys outside, and have outdoor food or water stations can also be at increased risk.

 We recommend using a monthly product to prevent infection.

-If your dog is clinically well and you would like to test for lungworm before starting prevention, then either we can collect a blood sample for in-house testing OR you can submit a ‘pooled’ faecal sample (collecting over 3 days) to us for laboratory testing.
+If your dog is clinically well and you would like to test for lungworm before starting prevention, we can collect a blood sample for in-house testing OR you can submit a ‘pooled’ faecal sample (collecting over 3 days) to us for laboratory testing.